ggalmeida1/convertmymoney/README.md

 ## Reconhecimentos/Acknowledgments

-PT: * Este projeto foi construído durante as aulas do Full Stack Master da DevPleno.
+PT: * Este projeto foi construído durante as aulas do Full Stack Master [DevPleno](https://devpleno.com).

-EN: * This project was built during the classes of the course Full Stack Master from DevPleno.
+EN: * This project was built during the classes of the course Full Stack Master from [DevPleno](https://devpleno.com).